rizinorg/rz-hexagon/README.md

 - All `rizin` specific methods have the leading comment: `# RIZIN SPECIFIC`.
 - Please open an issue if you start working on this code for another reverse engineering framework.
   We could remove all `rizin` code from this repo and fork our framework specific plugins from it.
-- Specifics about the framework code (line indent, variable names etc.) can be set in `PluginInfo.py`

 # Development info